wickerdj/ruuvitag-collector/README.md

 # ruuvitag-collector

-Listens for data coming from a [RuuviTag](https://ruuvi.com/ruuvitag-specs/) sensor and pushes the data if InfluxDB.
+Listens for data coming from a [RuuviTag](https://ruuvi.com/ruuvitag-specs/) sensor and pushes the data to an InfluxDB database.

 ## Additional Libraries